wconrad/wconrad.github.io/_posts/2014-06-01-fortran-take-4.markdown

 categories: ruby fortran
 ---

-I've failed to make a Fortran interpreter, writtein in Ruby, three times now.
+I've failed to make a Fortran interpreter, written in Ruby, three times now.

 _Take 1_ used the Treetop parser.
 It's a great parser, but I could